Managing Slip and Fall Injuries

 Slip and Fall Statistics

 Slips and falls are consistently one of the leading causes of injuries affecting workers in every industry.
 Slips and falls can range from minor to severe and can affect people of all age groups.
-The United States Occupation Safety and Health Administration (OSHA) recently conducted a study on slips and falls in the workplace and made the following discoveries:
+The United States Occupation Safety and Health Administration (OSHA) conducted a study on slips and falls in the workplace and made the following discoveries:

 - Injuries from slips and falls are the most common work related injury